mwulffn/proton-monitor/README.md

    Follow any on-screen prompts for credentials if needed.

 3. **Observe the Logs**
-   - The script uses Python’s built-in logging (`logging.basicConfig(level=logging.INFO)`), so you’ll see informational messages about the script’s progress (e.g., loading labels, moving messages, etc.).
+   - The script uses Python’s built-in logging, so you’ll see informational messages about the script’s progress (e.g., loading labels, moving messages, etc.).

 ## Customizing the Filters